Chronic Kidney Disease in Cats: Stages Explained

 What Is Chronic Kidney Disease?

 The kidneys filter waste products from the blood and help maintain hydration, electrolytes, and red blood cell production.
 In chronic kidney disease, the kidneys slowly lose function over time.
-Unlike acute kidney injury, CKD develops gradually and is irreversible.
+Unlike acute kidney injury (AKI), CKD develops gradually and is irreversible.

 CKD is the most common cause of death in senior cats.
 Early detection through routine bloodwork allows intervention when treatment is most effective—before symptoms appear and before significant damage has occurred.